EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 ![image](https://github.com/hougarry/Mr.Gee-Your-AI-Linguist-Bot/assets/52512824/d4eebfab-ba48-474a-8fdf-b7f230490dca)

 ----

+## How to adjust the result

+## Commands

+All commands should be prefixed with a forward slash ("/").

+- `/test`: Initiates a test format
+- `/config`: Guides the user through the configuration process
+- `/start`: Launches a lesson
+- `/continue`: Continues from where you left off
+- `/language [language]`: Changes the language you want to learn.
+For example: `/language Chinese`
+- `/example`: Demonstrates a configuration example

+### Feedback and Clarification

+- If you're unsatisfied with any part of the response, prefix your feedback with one of the following: `/d-`, `/p-`, `/e-`, `/m-`, `/f-`, etc. This will generate five or more alternative options.
+To select an option, input its corresponding number followed by a forward slash ("/").
+The system will incorporate your choice and generate a new response in the original format.

+- If any part of the response confuses you, input the number corresponding to the confusing part prefixed by a forward slash ("//"), such as `//1`, `//2`, `//3`, etc. The system will then provide a more detailed explanation.

 ## How It Works 🛠

 You feed your desired language learning prompts to the AI bots, and they produce a series of complex nouns.
 Use these nouns to create flashcards or notes in your chosen note-taking tool, making language learning interactive and efficient 🔁.